Synthetic Identity Fraud Threatens to Steal Millions from Businesses and Consumers

 In a manipulated identity scam, most businesses detect that the fraudulent account has mismatched information.
 Still, manufactured identity is much more complex and often leads to tremendous monetary loss for a targeted business.
 In a manufactured identity fraud attack, most victims are banks and lenders.
 An attacker in synthetic identity fraud aims to steal large amounts of money from banks and lenders rather than targeting small amounts by stealing identities from individuals with the potential of having poor credit scores.

-Most synthetic identities use a real SSN so that consumers can be affected.
-Children or people who rarely apply for loans are targets.
-These people would not be alerted to problems with their credit until it’s too late.
+Synthetic identities often use real Social Security Numbers (SSNs), which can impact consumers.
+The targets are usually children or individuals who seldom apply for loans, who wouldn't be alerted to credit issues until it's too late.
 Consumers also suffer from credit report issues for years, and businesses lose billions, so developers must build web applications that stop attackers from account takeover and automated authentication.

 Cyber-criminals obtain user information from compromised web applications and physical threats (e.g., dumpster diving or shoulder surfing).
 Stolen information is often sold on darknet markets, where an extensive database of consumer information is disclosed.
 Anyone can buy this data and use it to create synthetic identities.
 This is the start of identity fraud and why developers must block cyber-attacks.